gammasoft71/xtd/docs/interpreter.md

 ## Sample code

-This structural code demonstrates the Interpreter patterns, which using a defined grammer, provides the interpreter that processes parsed statements.
+This structural code demonstrates the Interpreter patterns, which using a defined grammar, provides the interpreter that processes parsed statements.

 ```c++